clintono1/pintos-project/doc/project3.md

 ## Rationale
 We considered using multiple levels of locks to lock the cache to allow concurrent writes to different sectors, but we found that it wasn't feasible.
-We had to make operations on any one cache entry because if not, the cache entry could be evicted before we read/write but after we check that the entry is in the cache.
+We had to make operations on any one cache entry atomic because if not, the cache entry could be evicted before we read/write but after we check that the entry is in the cache.
 Thus, we found that we always need to check if a sector is in the cache and then read or write from it atomically.
+By disabling interrupts once we determine what sector we want, this prevents any other processes from accessing the cache before the current operation finishes.
+This ensures that it will read the right data and that an entry will never be evicted while a process is actively using it.

 # Part 2: Extensible Files